JackLawhorn/Heavens-Above-Gardens-Below/Posts/Extracted/Cumbergrounds.md

 ---

 It is no secret among the peoples of [[Omphalos, the City of Gardens]] that the criminal element has proliferated throughout the poorer, lower-class district known as the Cumbergrounds.
 This area of economic inequality has spread through the City like a sickness, starting in the [[Red Quarter]] which was rebuilt after the [[Burning]] of the [[Red Plague period]].
-Since then, other, neighboring areas of the City have seen similar descents, including the [[Argent Ghetto]] and the [[Shoals]] in the [[Duchy of Stilts]].
+Since then, other, neighboring areas of the City have seen similar descents, including the [[Argent Ghetto]] and the [[Duchy of Stilts#Shoals|Shoals]] in the [[Duchy of Stilts]].

 ## The criminal element